 SUMMARY AND CONCLUSIONS

 In the present paper the R&D needs for the LFR technology, considering in particular the current status of the ALFRED conceptual design as well as of the research infrastructures’ implementation in Romania, have been presented.
 A comprehensive summary is here proposed in Table 1, including a prioritization of activities as well as the foreseen facilities of the ALFRED Research Infrastructure being able to address the specific R&D need.
+The priority level was associated to each R&D need considering the lack of completeness and/or full applicability of the already existing experimental results for the LFR technology as well the key importance role that it is expected to play in support to the licensing phase of ALFRED.

 TABLE 1.
 R&D NEEDS AND ASSOCIATED PRIORITIES